chrisjwaddell/directory-file-list/README.md

 # DIRECTORY-FILE-LIST

-Directory-File-list returns an array of files in a directory matching the extension criteria you give it.
+Directory-file-list returns an array of file properties in a directory matching the file extension criteria you give it.

-Directory-File-list returns an array with a list of all file properties in a directory and also traverses each directory branch to return file properties such as size.

 It returns a promise.

-It returns an array of file statistics in an object:
+It returns an array of file properties in an object:
 ```
 [
   {